How to Detail a Car: 6 Tips to Make it Look Fresh

 Use a separate cloth for wiping down with soapy water and a separate one for rinsing with clean water.
 Don’t mix the two as cloths can hold stones and other debris that can scratch your paintwork.

-There are a competent range of green options should you want to use them.
+There is a competent range of green options should you want to use them.

 Aside from being the dirtiest area of the car and requiring more effort, the wheels should be washed first.
 Use warm soapy water to clean them and then rinse them off before you do the rest of the car.